bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/betriebsarten/Betriebsarten.md

 ### NotHalt

-Each finded "Not-Halt" will be parted and connected to 'Meldung' blocks.
+Each found "Not-Halt" will be parted and connected to 'Meldung' blocks.

 ![img](../../../../assets/docs/generation/programBlocks/betriebsarten/NotHalt.jpg)